Brief Description of the Tax Model

-In order to model tax incentives for education and their interaction with Pell Grants, we impute student characteristics to the tax model.
-First, we use data from the 2011-2012 National Postsecondary Student Aid Study (NPSAS)[iv] combined with an indicator from the PUF as to whether a particular tax unit reported education tax incentives (such as the Lifetime Learning Credit or the above-the-line deduction for education expenses) to impute the presence of post-secondary students to each record in the database.
+To build the capacity to model tax incentives for education and their interaction with Pell Grants and other federal assistance to post-secondary students, we impute student characteristics to the tax model.
+First, we use data from the 2011-2012 National Postsecondary Student Aid Study (NPSAS)[vi] combined with an indicator from the LAPUF as to whether a particular tax unit reported education tax incentives (such as the Lifetime Learning Credit or the above-the-line deduction for education expenses) to impute the presence of post-secondary students to each record in the database.

 C. Consumption Imputations

 To have the capacity to model the distributional impacts of federal excise taxes and other indirect taxes, including broad-based consumption taxes (e.g., a value-added tax) and environmental taxes, we impute consumption spending to each record in the tax model database.
 We use data from the Consumer Expenditure Survey (CEX) to produce estimates of consumption expenditures across 16 categories of goods and services for each tax unit in the tax model.